BOLD Women's Leadership Network

-Funded by The Pussycat Foundation, the BOLD Women’s Leadership Initiative is a pioneering program cultivating courageous leadership in young women during the college years and beyond.
+Funded by The Helen Gurley Brown Foundation, the BOLD Women’s Leadership Initiative is a pioneering program cultivating courageous leadership in young women during the college years and beyond.

 BOLD focuses on facilitating opportunities for women’s career development and networking through scholarship funding, programming, and post-graduation fellowships.
 In the spirit of Helen Gurley Brown, the program equips young women to be innovative agents of change in whatever respective field or industry they decide to pursue.
 By awarding scholarship and fellowship money, the Initiative will mitigate financial burdens while allowing young leaders to pursue their interests.
 Ultimately, the program will empower young college women to become leaders in their life and careers after college.

-If you are interested in applying for the BOLD Scholarship, please do so by noon on Tuesday, April 21, 2020.
-There will be a BOLD information session on Wednesday, April 15 at 4 p.m.
-EST via Zoom.
-Email email@example.com for more information.
+If you are interested in applying for the BOLD Scholarship, please do so by Monday, April 3, 2023.
+Email email@example.com if you are interested in attending a BOLD information session on Wednesday, March 29 at 5pm in Axinn 220.

 The criteria candidates must meet to be considered for the BOLD scholarship are as follows: